 If you feel like you moods swing from extraordinary highs where you feel like you can do anything to the lowest, darkest depths of depression, you may be living with bipolar disorder.
-These extreme emotional states can disrupt your life, so getting help from Dr. Laura Tait and the experts at Pacifica Care of Suncoast in Punta Gorda, Florida, can even your emotional peaks and troughs, enabling a healthier lifestyle.
+These extreme emotional states can disrupt your life, so getting help from The Team at Pacifica Care of Suncoast in Punta Gorda, Florida, can even your emotional peaks and troughs, enabling a healthier lifestyle.
 Call or book an appointment online today for help.

 Formerly known as manic-depressive disorder, bipolar disorder is an umbrella term for three different conditions — bipolar I, bipolar II, and cyclothymic disorder — that have extreme emotional states.
 These states are classified as manic, hypomanic, and major depressive episodes.